prathampg2003/DYNAMIC_PROGRAMMING/README.md

 Note that here we can either put an item completely into the bag or cannot put it at all.

 #### -Bounded Knapsack
-Given N items, each item having a given weight wi and a value vi, the task is to maximize the value by selecting a maximum of K items adding up to a maximum weight W.
+Given N items, each item having a given weight w and a value vi, the task is to maximize the value by selecting a maximum of K items adding up to a maximum weight W.

 #### -Unbounded Knapsack Problem
 Given a knapsack weight W and a set of N items with certain value vi and weight wi, we need to calculate the maximum amount that could make up this quantity exactly.
 This is different from 0/1 Knapsack problem, here we are allowed to use an unlimited number of instances of an item.